Mercury Product Laws and Regulations

 and cooling equipment in buildings.
 In 2010, the

-Mercury Thermostat Collection Act was passed, requiring thermostat manufactures
+Mercury Thermostat Collection Act was passed, requiring thermostat manufacturers

 to establish collection programs for recycling mercury-switch thermostats when